SAP-samples/btp-developer-guide-cap/documentation/remote-service/install-mock-server/install-mock-server-cf.md

 1. Call the **Application Route**.

-2. There are couple of options to display the data of the mock server.
-For example, call the **Open API** endpoint and you will get a Swagger UI where you can test the OData services.
+2. There will be couple of api end points to display the data.